The AEA website will be offline for scheduled maintenance after 6:00pm (EDT) this evening.

 Veteran senior mentors Terra McKinnish (University of Colorado at Boulder, CSWEP Associate Chair and Director of Mentoring Programs) and Nancy Lutz (NSF Program Director in Economics), attending the 4th Annual CSWEP Mentoring Breakfasts at the 2016 AEA Meetings in San Francisco.

 We encourage senior economists both inside and outside of academia to participate as mentors in our many mentoring programs.
-Invest as little as an hour at one of the Mentoring Breakfasts at the AEA (male and female mentors welcome) or forge a deeper bond by mentoring in the CeMENT Workshops (female mentors only).
+Invest as little as one hour at our mentoring breakfasts at the annual ASSA meeting or forge a deeper bond as a CeMENT workshop mentor for faculty in both doctoral and non-doctoral programs (female mentors only).
+Find additional mentoring opportunities at the virtual graduate student mentoring workshop held in September 2023 or the in-person graduate student mentoring workshop held the day before the Southern Economics Association conference in November 2023.

 Apply for Mentoring Funding